vornit/The-Social-Auction-Network/docs/week2.md

 ### Iiro:
 Did the database setup on Azure and added the testing stage.
 Added 4 more OWASP considerations.

+### Pertti:
+Implemented item adding feature and items are listed in the page.
+Made login mandatory.

 ## OWASP top ten week 2 considerations:

 ### A02:2021 – Cryptographic Failures